Job Classification – Employee or Independent Contractor

 According to the Massachusetts Department of Industrial Accidents, there are between 126,000 and 250,000 misclassified workers in the Commonwealth.
 That means approximately 13 percent of the Massachusetts employers are classifying at least some of their workers.

 Although independent contractors may have other remedies for injuries and illnesses that are work-related, they can’t receive workers’ compensation.
-It’s important if your benefits are denied for this reason to have an experienced lawyer review your case.
+It’s important if your benefits are denied for this reason to have an experienced workers' compensation lawyer review your case.
 The determination of who is an “independent contractor” and who is an “employee” is one that is ultimately based on the totality of the circumstances – not the final word of the employer.

 Those factors include: